MarekPli/Starfield/README.md

 All ideas of Daniel Shiffman were realized.
 The program creates randomly 800 stars on a 800x800 canvas.
 The stars are groving and go from the centre to the external frontiers of the Universe.
 We can modify our speed and kind of view as above explained, simply by move a mouse cursor horizontally and vertically (original Shiffman's pattern: horizontally only).

 jp.5 library included, although we may receive it from https://p5js.org/download/

+The "Coding Challenge" lectures are available in youtube.